Package Leaflet: Information for the Patient

 The dose depends on body weight:

-Your doctor will instruct children and adolescents who reach a stable body weight above 40 kg to switch to one 14 mg tablet per day.
+Your doctor will instruct children and adolescents who reach a stable body weight over 40 kg to switch to a 14 mg tablet per day.

 This medication is administered orally.
-This medication is taken once a day in a single daily dose at any time of the day.
+This medication is taken once daily, at any time of day.

 Swallow the tablet with water.